 Considering that members of historically marginalized races are more likely to be arrested for cannabis possession than their white counterparts, it’s especially important that we’re mindful about the language we use and how it can add to, or stem from, racist stereotypes.

 If you smoke and you have a weed allergy, you may experience:

 Cannabis allergies can also resemble contact dermatitis if the plant is tampered with or handled.
-In a 2007 study evaluating marijuana allergy symptoms, a skin prick test revealed that cannabis can cause specific skin irritation.
+In an older 2007 study evaluating cannabis allergy symptoms, a skin prick test revealed that cannabis can cause specific skin irritation.
 Some of the most common irritations include:

-In more severe cases, an allergic reaction to cannabis can cause anaphylactic shock, a life-threatening condition that causes your blood pressure to suddenly drop and your airways to close.
-If left untreated, a marijuana allergy could be fatal.
+In more severe cases, an allergic reaction to cannabis can cause anaphylactic shock, a life threatening condition that causes your blood pressure to suddenly drop and your airways to close.
+If left untreated, a cannabis allergy could be fatal.

 Your body views allergens as a threat.
 While it works to protect against foreign bacteria and threats, your immune system will also cause a number of reactions or allergic responses.
 There are a few risk factors that could increase your likelihood of developing a cannabis allergy.